Virginia opossum: Range

 The Virginia opossum's ancestors evolved in South America, but spread into North America as part of the Great American Interchange, which occurred mainly after the formation of the Isthmus of Panama about 3 million years ago.
 Didelphis was apparently one of the later migrants, entering North America about 0.8 million years ago.
 It is now found throughout Central America and North America from Costa Rica to southern Ontario and is expanding its range northward, northwesterly and northeasterly at a significant pace.

 Its pre-European settlement range was generally as far north as Maryland; southern Ohio, Indiana and Illinois; Missouri and Kansas.
 The clearing of dense forests in these areas and further north by settlers allowed the opossum to move northward.
 Elimination of the opossum's main predators in these areas also contributed to their expansion.
 Since 1900, it has expanded its range to include most of New England (including Maine); New York, extreme southwestern Quebec; most of southern and eastern Ontario; most of Michigan and Wisconsin; most of Minnesota, southeastern South Dakota and most of Nebraska.

 Areas such as Rhode Island and Waterloo Region and Simcoe County in southern Ontario rarely had sightings of opossums in the 1960s, but now have them regularly; some speculate that this is likely due to global warming causing winters to be warmer.
 Some people speculate the expansion into Ontario mostly occurred by opossums accidentally being transferred across the St. Lawrence, Niagara, Detroit and St. Clair rivers by motor vehicles or trains they may have climbed upon.
 As the opossum is not adapted to colder winters or heavy snow, its population may be significantly reduced if a colder winter with heavier snow occurs in a particular northern region.

 The Virginia opossum was not originally native to the West Coast of the United States.
 It was intentionally introduced into the West during the Great Depression, probably as a source of food, and now occupies much of the Pacific coast.
 Its range has been expanding steadily northward into British Columbia.

-Small isolated populations of Opossums also occur in Eastern New Mexico and parts of Southern and Central Arizona, particularly around Tucson.
-It is unknown if these populations are native to these regions or were introduced at some point.
+Small isolated populations also occur in Eastern New Mexico and parts of Southern and Central Arizona, particularly around Tucson.
+It is unknown if these populations are native or were introduced.